onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 Analyzer...

 :  Display the spectrum analysis window.
 This allow you to measure intensities in a specified region of the spectrum (area with the crosshairs).

+Show Measure Bar...

+: Show a toolbar across the bottom of the spectrum with tools and displayed values used for measuring positions, position deltas, intensities and signal/noise ratio.

+Show Comparator...

+: Show a toolbar across the bottom of the spectrum with controls for selecting a pair from multiple datasets.
+You can use it to do pairwise comparisons of spectra.

+Show Regions Analyzer...

+:  Show a window with controls for analzying spectral regions.
+Regions can be added, adjusted split and removed.
+Peaks can be added to the region and an implementation of Objective Deconvolution used to add peaks to the region to deconvolute overlapping signals.

+Copy Spectrum as SVG Text

+:  The spectral display can be copied to the clipboard as SVG (scalable vector graphics) text.
+The result can be pasted into some graphics applications, but at present this only works for some applications.
+For example, we have used this successfully with Affinity Designer on MacOS.

+### Molecules
+NMRFx can read in molecular structures in several different formats, including reading in a sequence and building a molecule from a residue library, reading PDB files and reading .mol/.sdf files.

+***File Menu***

+Read Sequence...

+:   Bring up a file selection dialog to select and open a file
+        containing an amino acid, DNA, or RNA sequence.
+See the section on Molecular Structures to learn about the format of this file.

+Read PDB...

+:   Bring up a file selection dialog to select and open a PDB format
+        file.
+This is the standard way to read in pdb files.
+NMRView first reads the pdb file to determine the amino acid sequence.
+        Next, it reads the corresponding residues from the residue library.
+Finally, it reads coordinates from the pdb file for those atoms that have names matching the names in the residue library.
+Atoms, that do not have a match in the residue library will not be entered into the structure list.
+Atoms that are in the residue library but not in pdb file, will be included in structure list but will not be displayed.
+See the section on Molecular Structures to learn about using
+        molecular structures in NMRView.

+Read PDB XYZ...

+:   Reads a file of atomic coordinates of a macromolecule.
+File must
+        be stored in the PDB format as defined by the Protein Data Bank (now the RCSB).
+This command does not also read from the residue library so no connectivity information is available.
+If this is needed use the pdb command instead.

+Read Mol...

+:   Open a small molecule (.mol or .sdf) file.

+Sequence GUI

+: Display a window in which you can enter the single letter sequence for an Protein, RNA or DNA polymer.

+Atoms

+:   Select this to bring up the Assignments Panel that is
+    used to keep track of chemical shift assignments.

+Viewer

+: Display the molecular viewer.
+This can be used to display the 3D structure, a 2D RNA sequence, or a 2D small molecule view.

+RDC Analysis...

+: Display the RDC Analysis window

+Show Spectrum Library

+: Display a toolbar at the bottom of the spectrum window that can be used to select and display the spectrum of molecules from the built-in metabolite library.

 ### View